alffox/around-the-world/README.md

 ![A paper airplane](https://github.com/alffox/around-the-world/blob/master/images/favicon.svg)

 # Liferay Around the World

+See the live site at: https://liferay-atw.wedeploy.io/

-A Single Page Application showing information for Liferay locations around the world: https://www.liferay.com/locations
+Liferay Around the World is a Single Page Application showing information for Liferay locations around the world: https://www.liferay.com/locations

 All APIs have been used for demo, non-commercial purposes.
 You may read more here: https://github.com/alffox/around-the-world#api--credit